 The Beginning of Birth Pains

-Jesus left the temple and was walking away when his disciples came up to him to call his attention to its buildings.
+[Reading time: 9 minutes] Jesus left the temple and was walking away when his disciples came up to him to call his attention to its buildings.
 “Do you see all these things?” he asked.
 “I tell you the truth, not one stone here will be left on another; every one will be thrown down.

 The disciples expected Jesus to set up his kingdom immediately.
 They believed he was the Messiah and the Messiah would have a kingdom, so wasn’t it time for Jesus to set it up?
-They did not understand the concept of the “suffering Messiah” and they were looking instead for the “conquering Messiah.”
+They didn’t understand the concept of the “suffering Messiah” and they were looking instead for the “conquering Messiah.”
 The question they asked Jesus grouped everything together — destruction of the temple, Jesus’ coming (rising to power) and the end of the age — because they expected him to set up his earthly kingdom soon.
 So their question was basically, “How soon?”

 Looking back historically, we know that some of what he described occurred in the first century, but not everything.
 My opinion is that Jesus’ explanation has a dual fulfillment: a “near fulfillment” that was partial and happened within the lifetimes of the disciples and a complete “distant fulfillment” that would happen in what we call the end times.
 Although the events in the early part of his explanation happened in the first century, I think there is more than enough evidence in other scriptures to conclude the same events will happen in the end times.

 Jesus predicted several things that would happen, then said, “All these are the beginning of birth pains” (v8).
 Later he said there will be “great distress” (v21), or “great tribulation” as the King James Version translates it.
-I will use the same labels Jesus did for two of the four end-time periods: (1) Beginning of Birth Pains, (2) Great Tribulation, marked by the abomination in the temple and the Final Human Empire, (3) Cosmic Disturbance and (4) Day of the Lord.
+I’ll use the same labels Jesus did for two of the four end-times periods: (1) Beginning of Birth Pains, (2) Great Tribulation, marked by the abomination in the temple and the Final Human Empire, (3) Cosmic Disturbance and (4) Day of the Lord.
 This sequence represents the climax of human history and the beginning of the Lord’s kingdom on earth.

-Most of the events and conditions examined in this chapter have happened at different points in history.
-But Jesus’ use of the phrase “beginning of birth pains” implies a period when they begin happening concurrently and with increasing frequency and severity until something is born.
+Most of the events and conditions examined in this article have happened at different points in history.
+But Jesus’ use of the phrase “beginning of birth pains” implies a period when they begin happening with increasing frequency and severity until something is born.
 These events and conditions will begin happening with greater frequency and intensity during the Beginning of Birth Pains, continue through the Great Tribulation and climax with the birth of the Lord’s kingdom on earth during the Day of the Lord.

 Of the several features the Bible gives of this period, let us consider only one in this brief article.